 Erin Kapela is co-owner of Time To Heal Treatment & Workshop Facility, and the lead instructor/trainer of the Spirit First Workshop Series.
 Recreating Life Patterns provided the foundation and structure for Erin to transform her life.
 Nine years ago, Erin was locked in a self-destructive spiral.
 She was codependently invested in an emotionally abusive relationship.
 Her family relations were strained and unhealthy, and she was struggling financially, personally, and professionally.

 Cheryl Giesbrecht has implemented the Spirit First Workshop teachings into every area of her life.
 When she began her work with Andrew Louisy eight years ago, Cheryl was living in denial fuelled by an addiction to various substances and behaviours, and desperate for change.
 By implementing the Workshop teachings into her life, she was able to affect a deep and lasting shift.
-She gained insight and clarity into who she was and what her hopes and desires were, which led her to her current endeavour as a law student at the University of Saskatchewan.
+She gained insight and clarity into who she was and what her hopes and desires were, which led her to her current endeavour as a second-year law student at the University of Saskatchewan.

 Cheryl has always had a heart and passion for people and for social justice but was unable to link this to her work due to a low sense of self-worth and an inability to create and maintain healthy boundaries.
 The Spirit First program helped her to identify the patterns that had been holding her back.
 She created a new foundation of self and learned how to transition into an authentic life with stability and grace.
 Nowadays, not only is she pursuing a career that is in line with her heart desires, she has renewed relationships with family members and is enjoying being a newlywed.
 She embraces life and its changes with a strong sense of self; accountable, directed and above all, grateful.
 In her words: “I have healed and been empowered – mind, body, and spirit – to move forward positively in my life.
 I am now living a life that is beyond what I could ever have envisioned, with a loving family and community relationships and inspiring professional interactions!
 It is a pleasure and an honour to facilitate these Workshops and assist others to achieve their own heart desires.”